FXMisc/RichTextFX/README.md

         new InlineStyleTextArea<>(new MyStyleInfo(), styleInfo -> styleInfo.toCss());
 ```

-The first constructor argument is the default style to use where you don't set the style explicitly.
+The first constructor argument is the default style to use for ranges of text where you don't set the style explicitly.
 The second constructor argument is the function to convert the custom style representation to CSS.

 You then assign an instance of your custom style representation to a range of text.